deatrich/linux-home-server/linux-server.md

 rmdir thisdir        Removes the directory named 'thisdir'

-cd                   Takes you back to your home directory
+cd                   Without an argument, it takes you back to your home

 file .bash\*         Shows what kind of files whose names start with '.bash'